 - Ladies Day – on every Wednesday of the week is ‘Ladies Day’, again where all tickets for ladies are 1,100 yen.
 Time for you to get your movie goers group together and splurge on a school night.

 - 14th Day – on the 14th day of every month, the price for all general seating also goes down to 1,00 yen for everyone.
-Make sure to book in early, especially for all the love birds on Valentines or White Day.
+Make sure to book in early, especially for all the lovebirds on Valentines or White Day.

 Note, you may find some of the pricing will increase for special 3D/4D screenings or where 3D glasses are required (for an additional fee).

-109 Cinemas is also another chain of cinemas situated across Kanto and greater Japan.
+109 Cinema Complex is also another chain of cinemas situated in Kanto and greater Japan.
 However, you will find this chain mostly based in the concrete suburbs of Tokyo and in fewer locations across the country.
 Due to my home’s proximity to Kiba, I tend to frequent this complex often too, with a quality and feel similar to Toho, just on a smaller scale.
 Furthermore, they also offer 4DX and IMAX screen experiences, luxury seating choices via their special seat configurations, and you can expect nothing short of super cleanliness, supportive and sound quality.

 Some of the discounts available through 109 (一マルキュー or Ichi Maru Kyuu) are their Cinema Point Card, which is very similar to the Toho card, for every 6 times you see a movie, you can see the next free.
 Useful for maximising your trips to the cinemas.
-However, with this card you also have access to additional discount days like:
+However, with this card, you also have access to additional discount days like: